-Dr Caitlin Fehily is an early career postdoctoral researcher working within the School of Psychology at the University of Newcastle.
+Dr Caitlin Fehily is an early career researcher working within the School of Psychology at the University of Newcastle.
 Her research interests include addressing the inequitable chronic disease burden experienced by people with a mental health condition.
-In particular, Caitlin’s research has focused on building the capacity of mental health services to provide preventive care to address their clients’ health and lifestyle factors, including tobacco smoking, nutrition, alcohol, physical inactivity and overweight/obesity.
+In particular, Caitlin’s research has focused on building the capacity of mental health services to provide support for health and lifestyle factors, including tobacco smoking, nutrition, alcohol, physical inactivity and overweight/obesity.
 Caitlin is involved in a number of research projects across local and national community mental health services, community managed organisations, telephone-based support services, and other health service settings.

 Title: Exploring and building the role of the peer workforce in supporting healthy lifestyle